brian-xu/scaffold-gs-nerfstudio/README.md

 Thanks to the authors of [SDFStudio](https://github.com/autonomousvision/sdfstudio) for their implementation of NeuS-acc.

 Thanks to the authors of [Splatfacto-360](https://github.com/myuito3/splatfacto-360) for their code converting nerfstudio cameras to the COLMAP format.

+Thanks to the authors of [RaDe-GS](https://github.com/BaowenZ/RaDe-GS) for their differentiable depth + normal rasterization code.

 Thanks to the authors of [dn-splatter](https://github.com/maturk/dn-splatter) for providing examples of how to export splats from a nerfstudio extension.